react-static/react-static/CONTRIBUTING.md

 ### Use the community

-If you plan on contributing to React-Static in any way, we suggest you [click here to sign up for the React-Tools Spectrum community](https://spectrum.chat/react-static).
+If you plan on contributing to React Static in any way, we suggest you [click here to sign up for the React Static Spectrum community](https://spectrum.chat/react-static).
 The community is your greatest tool when building new features or fixing bugs :)

 ### Claim Issues